scacela/backup_scheduler/README.md

     ```
     nohup python -u backup.py > backup_stdouterr.log 2>&1 &
     ```
-    > **Note:** If you wish to track the process that your script is running on, make a note of the process id.
+    > **Note:** If you wish to track the process that your script is running on for monitoring and termination, make a note of the process id.

 7. Check `backup_stdouterr.log` to monitor the logs associated with your latest process where `backup.py` is running.